+Compensation Committee Interlocks and Insider Participation.
 The Company's Executive Salary Review Committee has the authority to set the compensation of all officers of the Company.
-This Committee generally considers and approves the recommendations of the President, other than the compensation payable to the President.
+This Committee generally considers and approves the recommendations of the President.
 The members of the Executive Salary Review Committee are the following non-management directors: Robert C. Brown, M.D., Jerome D. Shaffer, M.D., and Bernard G. Ille.
-During 1997, the Executive Salary Review Committee had one (1) meeting.
+See "Certain Relationships and Related Transactions" for additional Compensation paid to Dr. Brown.

-See "Compensation of Directors" for information concerning compensation paid and options granted to non-employee directors of the Company during 1997 for services as a director to the Company.
+See "Compensation of Directors" for information concerning compensation paid and options granted to non-employee directors of the Company during 1999 for services as a director to the Company.